-Staff organising overseas trips must consult with the Deputy Head Operations and the School DFO and involve them in all decisions at the planning stage.
+Staff organising overseas trips must consult with the Deputy Head Operations and the School Bursar and involve them in all decisions at the planning stage.

-All decisions regarding trips, both in the planning stages and while the trip is out of school, will pay strict attention to the guidance given in Keeping Children Safe in Education (Sept 2021) see link below.
+All decisions regarding trips, both in the planning stages and while the trip is out of school, will pay strict attention to the guidance given in Keeping Children Safe in Education (currently in force) see link below.
 This document says "It is essential that everybody working in a school or college understands their safeguarding responsibilities".
 "In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child" - KCSIE (currently in force).
-The purpose of this policy is to ensure that trips are planned in an organised and responsible fashion, and that the health, safety, and welfare of pupils and staff are maintained.
-The school uses recent and relevant guidance published by the 'Outdoor Education Advisory Panel' which has been approved by HSE.
+The purpose of this policy is to ensure that trips are planned in an organised and responsible fashion, and that the health, safety, and welfare of students and staff are maintained.
+The school uses recent and relevant guidance published by the 'Outdoor Education Advisory Panel' (OEAP) which has been approved by HSE. https://oeapng.info/